PicnicSupermarket/error-prone-support/testng-junit-migrator/README.md

-# TestNG to JUnit migrator
+# TestNG to JUnit Jupiter migrator

-An automated TestNG to JUnit 5 migration tool built on top of EPS
+A tool to automatically migrate TestNG tests to JUnit Jupiter.

 ### Example

-Consider the following TestNG test:
+Consider the following TestNG test class:

 ```java
 // TestNG code: